uswds/uswds-site/_together/01-summary.md

   heading="Diversity"
-  sub-heading="Ensuring a wide array of people are represented" bullets=page.bullet_list_diversity example="Images and copy show a full diversity of American society, including ages, ethnicities, genders, and socio-economic groups." color="primary"
+  sub-heading="Ensuring a wide array of people are represented" bullets=page.bullet_list_diversity example="Images and copy show a full diversity of American society, including ages, ethnicities, genders, and socio-economic groups, and more." color="primary"
 %}